 Then God combined these qualities.

 A Father Is …

 As I was preparing for this post, I couldn’t help but look up the definitions of a dad; my favorite one by far was from Alex and Co.:

-My list would also include best-sleeping-bag-roller-upper, personal navigator, social butterfly, encourager, breakfast-maker, dream-chaser, Superman … I could go on and on!
-(These skills have come in handy many times, I must say!)
+My list would also include best-sleeping-bag-roller-upper, personal navigation system, social butterfly, encourager, breakfast-maker, dream-chaser, limbo-king … I could go on!

 What would your list include?
 (Let us know in the comments below!)

 So what do you give to the man with the strength of a mountain who gives the world’s best hugs, has the wisdom of Solomon and an unending love that runs deeper than the depths of the deepest ocean?